pic

 Remark On Random Numbers For Benchmarking

-When we seek to compare the performance of different methods for a given operation, we must ensure that our measurements aren’t skewed by variations in the input data.
-One way to do this is by making sure that each approach is tested using the exact same set of numbers.
-This guarantees that any differences in execution time can be attributed solely to the efficiency of the method itself, rather than to a change in the inputs.
+When comparing the performance of different methods, we must ensure that our measurements aren’t skewed by variations in the input data.
+This implies each approach must be tested using the exact same set of values.
+This guarantees that differences in execution time can be attributed solely to the efficiency of the method itself, rather than to a change in the inputs.

+Such consistency can be achieved by using random number generators.
+They rely on a random seed, which is an arbitrary starting point that dictates the entire sequence of values they produce.
+By setting the same seed before each test, we can generate identical deterministic sequences of random numbers across multiple runs.
 Importantly, any arbitrary number can be used for the seed.
-The only requirement is that the same number is utilized, so that you can replicate the exact same set of random numbers.
+The only requirement is that the same number is employed, so that you replicate the exact same set of random numbers.

 Random number generation is provided by the package Random.
-Below, we demonstrate its use by setting the seed 1234 before executing each operation, although any other number could have been used.
+Below, we demonstrate its use by setting the seed 1234 before executing each operation.
+Note, though, that any other number could be used.

 using Random